 Preparation Of Leather Before Darkening

-Typically, certain leathers may lose color over time, resulting in a decrease in their appeal.
-Before using any of the methods in this article to darken the leather, it is necessary to first prepare and clean it in order to bring back a fresh look.
+Before using any of the methods in this article to darken the leather, it is necessary to first prepare and keep the leather clean in order to bring back a fresh look.
+Thorough preparation and cleaning are essential for even darkening and to prevent surface defects, as surface cleanliness reduces the risk of streaks and uneven coloration during subsequent applications (Rostocki et al., 2022; Khazova et al., 2020).

 List of required items:

-• Either a bristle brush or a vacuum cleaner would work.
+Either a bristle brush or a vacuum cleaner

 Step 1 | Darkening Leather

 Clean the leather by dusting or vacuuming it.
-To prepare your leather for darkening, start by removing any dust or dirt from the surface through dusting or vacuuming.
-It's important to avoid having any debris scratch the leather surface or become stuck in the pores while cleaning and darkening leather.
-To clean the leather, use a medium bristle brush or a vacuum to remove any excess dirt, dust, debris, or particles.
+To prepare your leather for darkening, start by removing any dust or dirt from the surface.
+It is important to avoid having any debris scratch the leather surface or become stuck in the pores while you work.
+Use a medium bristle brush or a vacuum to remove any excess dirt, dust, debris, or particles.

 Step 2 | Darkening Leather